 While working with Excel, you may feel the need to find particular text within a selected cell, or even feel the need to replace that text.
 Microsoft Excel offers cool features to do this task.
 In this article, we will see several methods for Excel Replace Text in Selected Cells.
 For your better understanding, we will use a sample dataset here.

-4 Ways to Replace Text in Selected Cells in Excel
+How to Replace Text in Selected Cells in Excel: 4 Simple Methods

-We see the use of the Find and Replace feature, Shortcut for this option, and the use of Wildcard character in this blogpost.
+We see the use of the Find and Replace feature, Shortcut for this option, and the use of Wildcard characters in this blog post.